ilkkamaksy/tw-microblog/README.md

-# tweedler
+# Tweedler microblog

-A Clojure library designed to ... well, that part is up to you.
+A small Clojure microblogging app.

 ## Usage

-FIXME
+Start the app with `lein run -m tweedler.core`

+The app is now running at `localhost:4000`.

 ## License

-Copyright © 2021 FIXME

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at